-The Albion Range is covered in more detail in the book on pages 348 to 351.
+The Albion Range is covered in more detail on Pages 348-351 of the book.
 All Albion Range peaks covered on this website can be found at this link: Albion Range Updates.

-The Albion Range extends 25 miles north from the Idaho/Utah border to a point just south east of Burley.
-The range varies in width from 10 to 25 miles and includes a parallel southwestern ridgeline named Middle Mountain, and an eastern ridgeline known both as the Malta Range and the Cotterell Mountains.
+The Albion Range extends 25 miles north from the Idaho/Utah border to a point just southeast of Burley.
+The range varies in width from 10-25 miles and includes a parallel southwestern ridgeline named Middle Mountain, and an eastern ridgeline known both as the Malta Range and the Cotterell Mountains.
 On the main Albion crest, Cache Peak reaches an elevation of 10,339 feet, making it not only the highest Albion peak but also the highest point in Idaho south of the Snake River.
 Other notable peaks include Mount Independence, Graham Peak, Smoky Mountain and Mount Harrison.
 Check down the page for trail updates.

 The City of Rocks National Reserve:

-The southern end of the range is managed as the City of Rocks Natioanl Reserve.
-The City famous first for its spectacular granite formations which charmed travelers on the Oregon Trail and second for it’s spectacular granite formations that have long charmed rock climbers.
+The southern end of the range is managed as the City of Rocks National Reserve.
+The City was famous for two reasons.
+First, for its spectacular granite formations which charmed travelers on the Oregon Trail.
+Second, for its spectacular granite formations that have long charmed rock climbers.
 Get Dave Binghams’ definitive guide, City of Rocks Idaho: A Climber’s Guide, and go climb a rock.

 I spoke with the folks at the City of Rocks Visitor Center in Almo about